In this guide to text analysis, we explore the different approaches for unlocking the full potential of your text data.

 Every day, around 1.145 trillion MB of data is created across the globe.
 It’s estimated that up to 90% of this data is unstructured.
 Unstructured data can include text, videos, images, social media posts, audio and emails.
 These types of data can reveal people’s thoughts, feelings, frustrations and desires in ways that quantitative analysis can’t.

-However, analysing text data can be challenging.
+However, analyzing text data can be challenging.
 Why?
-Because generating market research, customer and competitor insights from text data can be costly, slow and labour intensive.
-The market for advanced text analytics solutions is still young, and many organisations are still doing this work manually.
+Because generating market research, customer and competitor insights from text data can be costly, slow and labor intensive.
+The market for advanced text analytics solutions is still young, and many organizations are still doing this work manually.
 But for businesses looking to get a step up on the competition, using text analytics to leverage qualitative data as a source of business intelligence represents a huge opportunity.

-This ultimate guide gives you an overview of the key things to know about text analysis.
-We’ll cover the various approaches, how it works and why it’s an essential part of any businesses intelligence function.
+This ultimate guide around the question “What is text analysis?”, gives you an overview of the key things to know about text analysis.
+We’ll cover the various approaches, how it works and why it’s an essential part of any business’s intelligence function.

 What is text analysis?